dipsankadariya/MMC_App/college/README.md

 ## Get in Touch
 Have questions, suggestions, or feedback?
-Feel free to reach out to us via [insert contact information].
+Feel free to reach out to us .

-## License
-This project is licensed under the [License Name, e.g., MIT License].
-See the LICENSE file for more details.

----

 Feel free to customize sections like technologies used, installation instructions, and contact information to suit your project specifics.
 Happy coding!